top of page

 Who knows - maybe the spirits of those great men and women still continue those hikes and conversations, all the while perplexed by our blatant intrusion.
 Regardless, we wouldn't mind being joined by a ghost or two on our haunted hikes around the beautiful Haven Hill Estate this fall.

-EXPLORE HIGHLAND STATE RECREATION AREA WITH US THIS FALL
+EXPLORE HIGHLAND STATE RECREATION AREA WITH EXPEDITION DETROIT

 2. PECHE ISLAND CITY PARK | Windsor, Ontario